An August 6, 2026 update of our April forecast, re-run after SpaceX's first post-IPO earnings report. The original article is preserved in full below.

 Where that leaves the stock

-Forecast price path for SPCX at four dates on the lock-up calendar.
+Forecast price path for SPCX at four dates on the lock-up calendar, re-run August 6.
 Median in indigo, candles span the 10th to 90th percentile.

 Everything here is dated and gradable.
-The live questions are the August unlock and the first earnings, whether Starship returns to flight and reaches an operational orbital mission, where Starlink subscribers and ARPU land at year-end, what the first audited statements say about the cash burn, and how the stock absorbs the December lock-up and Musk's June 2027 unlock.
+The live questions are how the tape absorbs the August unlock, what the first audited statements say about the burn, whether Starship converts Flight 13's satellite deployment into a stable-orbit operational mission, whether Starlink finds 3 million net adds in the back half, and how the stock takes the December lock-up and Musk's June 2027 unlock.
 I will grade each against its resolution date as it arrives, and update this page when I do.

 Run this SpaceX forecast yourself, free →